 - The system administration team is working 24/7 to monitor and prevent your website from the newest vulnerabilities.

-Alongside the advanced security features, SiteGround also comes with the essential basics - free SSL certificates for all of the websites, CDN integration to prevent DDoS attacks, and automated daily backups that are kept in multiple datacenters worldwide for redundancy.
+Alongside the advanced security features, SiteGround also comes with the essential basics - free SSL certificates for all of the websites, native CDN to prevent DDoS attacks, and automated daily backups that are kept in multiple datacenters worldwide for redundancy.

 Unfortunately, HostGator doesn’t come with anything close to the same level of security as SiteGround.